PowerFeather/powerfeather-docs/docs/esp32s3_powerfeather/hardware.md

 | Price | $27 | $22 | $9 |

-1. FeatherS3 does not use a module, instead using bare ESP32-S3 chip.
+1. FeatherS3 does not use a module, instead using a bare ESP32-S3 chip.
 The advantage of using modules is that they have [certifications](https://www.espressif.com/en/support/documents/certificates).
 2. To achieve this, an onboard trace needs to be cut rendering the RGB LED unusable.
 2. The 5V output current depends on the USB output current.
 3. Voltage divider may not represent state-of-charge of a battery, [since it is non-linear](https://www.analog.com/jp/technical-articles/how-to-achieve-greater-accuracy-in-battery-capacity-readings-for-portable-designs.html)